 World War 2

 The outbreak of WW2 changed everything.
 Manufacturers went into overdrive to supply military needs, sometimes under Government decree.
 Civilian production changed as well.
-Materials such as casein and bakelite were in such demand that some became ‘declared commodities’ under government control.
+Materials such as casein and bakelite were in such demand that they became ‘declared commodities’ under government control.
 Some previously imported haberdashery had to be rationed due to dwindling supply.
 The plastic industry underwent rapid growth, which would forever change manufacturing.
 Whilst shortages created problems, there were also opportunities.

 The Mercury (Hobart) 6th June 1941, titled “For Hitler”.
 The description reads: “Button and Shells are made under the same roof in a Melbourne factory now filling war orders.
 The buttons are for uniforms, the shells also will be put to good use.
 The picture shows shell workmen handling some of their products.”